History of Birmingham: Improvements

 As in many industrial towns during the 19th century, many of Birmingham's residents lived in overcrowded and unsanitary conditions.
 During the early-to-mid-19th century, thousands of back-to-back houses were built to house the growing population, many of which were poorly built and badly drained, and many soon became slums.

 In 1851, a network of sewers was built under the city which was connected to the River Rea, although only new houses were connected to it, and many older houses had to wait decades until they were connected.

-Birmingham gained gas lighting in 1818, and a water company in 1826, to provide piped water, although clean water was only available to people who could pay.
+Birmingham gained gas lighting in 1818, and a water company under the Birmingham Water Act 1826 (7 Geo.
+4. c. cix), to provide piped water, although clean water was only available to people who could pay.
 Birmingham gained its first electricity supply in 1882.
 Horse-drawn trams ran through Birmingham from 1873, and electric trams from 1890.

 In the mid-1840s, the charismatic nonconformist preacher George Dawson began to promote a doctrine of social responsibility and enlightened municipal improvement that became known as the Civic Gospel.
 His philosophy inspired a group of reformers – including Joseph Chamberlain, Jesse Collings, George Dixon, and others – who from the late 1860s onwards began to be elected to the Town Council as Liberals, and to apply these ideas in practice.
 This period reached its peak during the mayoralty of Chamberlain, 1873–1876.
 Under his leadership, Birmingham was transformed, as the council introduced one of the most ambitious improvement schemes outside London.
 The council purchased the city's gas and water works, and moved to improve the lighting and provide clean drinking water to the city, income from these utilities also provided a healthy income for the council, which was re-invested into the city to provide new amenities.